Moth Meaning and Symbolism

 Red moth: Signals romance and passion.

-Moths, being adept in illusion, come across you to remind that you need to have faith in your power to move forward in life.
-A moth inside your home promises the visit of someone close.
+Moths, being adept in illusion, come across to remind you that you need to have faith in your power to move forward in life.
+Finding a moth inside your house promises a visit from someone close.

 Spiritual and Symbolic Meaning of Moths in Different Cultures and Religions